 ENBREL can cause serious side effects including: New infections or worsening of infections you already have; hepatitis B can become active if you already have had it; nervous system problems, such as multiple sclerosis, seizures, or inflammation of the nerves of the eyes; blood problems (some fatal); new or worsening heart failure; new or worsening psoriasis; allergic reactions; autoimmune reactions, including a lupus-like syndrome and autoimmune hepatitis.

 Common side effects include: Injection site reactions, upper respiratory infections (sinus infections), and headache.

-In a medical study of patients with JIA, infection, headache, abdominal pain, vomiting, and nausea occurred more frequently than in adults.
+In a medical study of patients with JIA, side effects were generally similar in frequency and type as those seen in adult patients.
 The kinds of infections reported were generally mild and similar to those usually seen in children.
-Other serious adverse reactions were reported, including serious infection and depression/personality disorder.

 These are not all the side effects with ENBREL.
 Tell your doctor about any side effect that bothers you or does not go away.